mliakos/my-blog-netlify/content/posts/real-time-scrum-voting-app-using-react-redux-tailwind-firebase-realtime-database-part-1-application-structure.md

 # Setting up Firebase

-The next step, after we've finished designing our application, is to set up Firebase.
+The next step, after we've finished drafting our application's blueprint, is to set up Firebase.

-Firebase is a cloud JSON database which lets us store data in key-value pairs.
-It's Realtime Database flavor gives us the ability to synchronize every client using emitted events.
+**Firebase** is a cloud JSON database which lets us store data in key-value pairs.
+Its **Realtime Database** flavor gives us the ability to synchronize every client using emitted events.
+All we have to do is utilize the API and create our handlers.
 Pretty cool, right? 🥳

 ## Create an account